mirisuzanne/miriamsuzanne/content/why.rst

 Some Kind of Manifesto
 ======================

-Statements bore me.
-A manifesto is |too many words|.
-I’m not interested in objects
-or intentions —
-only the experiences they manifest for real people.
-The medium doesn’t matter,
-only the people matter.

-People are not a standard deviation from the demographic average.
-People are queer.
+People are **queer**.
 People are edge cases.
-We fall between meanings
+We fall between meanings,
 and explore outside them.
-The average is no one.
+I’m not interested in the objects — only the experiences they manifest for real people.

-That, to me, is **beautiful**.
+That, to me, is beautiful.
 A life that can never be said or solved.
 All of us stumbling
 through this wreckage **and rubble together**,